Boyd261/Beacon-Scanner/README.md

-# Beacon-Scanner
+# Beacon-Scanner (Plus)

-Scans, transmits and shows details of every iBeacon, Eddystone (UID, URL frames) and AltBeacon in your area.
+Scans, transmits and shows details of every iBeacon/Eddystone beacon in your area.

-This app displays the following information of a beacon:
+The app displays the following information of a beacon:
 * UUID, Minor and Major values
 * Distance to beacon
 * TX and RSSI values
 * Bluetooth information like MAC address and more

-In the settings screen you can customise scanning and transmitting settings.
+In the settings menu you can customise scanning and transmitting settings.
 Some of the settings include:
 * Scan period time
 * Between scan periods time
 * How long beacons should remain in the cache